SHOBUsi/secure-network-design-cisco-pkt/03-firewall-acl-vpn.md

 ### Outside → DMZ

-The outside world should only reach the web server and DNS server.
+The outside world should only reach the web server and the DNS server.
 Nothing else.

 ```cisco
 access-list OUT-DMZ extended permit tcp any host 192.168.0.2 eq 80